Permanently/Pharmer/README.md

 Guild EXP.
 Customisability may be extended in the near future.

-**Fun fact:** I named this Pharmer because I had this clever idea of combining two things into a word, but I completely forgot what I was thinking - so now this is called Pharmer, and I'm not too sure why anymore.
+**Fun fact:** I named this Pharmer because I had this clever idea of combining two things into a word, ~~but I completely forgot what I was thinking - so now this is called Pharmer, and I'm not too sure why anymore.~~ I think I was trying to put "Phat" and "Farmer" together, since you get fat amounts of GEXP and stuff.

 ## Requirements